Registered Osteopath – GOsC Reg Number 9976

 Acupuncture – Dip Ac TCM MAcS

-Vadim is qualified in both Osteopathy and Traditional Acupuncture.
+Vadim is qualified in both Osteopathy and Physiotherapy.
 His academic background and advanced clinical skills provide a unique blend of skills and make him a well-rounded Allied Healthcare Professional.
 At Colgan Osteopathy Vadim offers a fast resolution for pain relief for people of all age groups.
-Additionally, Vadim is currently further studying towards Degree in Physiotherapy at the University of Hertfordshire.

 Vadim is very passionate and knowledgeable about health and wellbeing.
 He specialises in the treatment of chronic unresolving conditions, particularly to the lumbar spine and pelvis.
-He is a member of the General Osteopathic Council (GOsC), the Institute of Osteopathy (previously British Osteopathic Association) and Acupuncture Society.
+He is a member of the General Osteopathic Council (GOsC), HCPC and Chartered Society of Physiotherapists

 Colgan Osteopathy is a friendly and professional family-run business.
 We aim to provide you with the best and effective treatments